GeographicaGS/GeodesicLinesToGIS/README.rst

 This code is builded on top of three libraries: Pyproj, Fiona and Shapely.

 There are several libraries to compute geodesic distances solving the geodesic inverse problem (to find the shortest path between two given points).
 I chose Pyproj because it works fine for this purpose and is an interface to a widely used library in the geospatial industry (Proj4 C library).
-Actually Proj4 C library routines used to compute geodesic distance are a simple transcription from excellent Geographiclib C++ Library writed by Charles Karney.
+Actually Proj4 C library (>= v.4.9.0) routines used to compute geodesic distance are a simple transcription from excellent Geographiclib C++ Library developed by Charles Karney.
+Proj4 C library < v.4.9.0 uses Paul D. Thomas algorithms.
 You can see more about this here:
 `GeodeticMusings: a little benchmark of three Python libraries to compute geodesic distances <https://github.com/cayetanobv/GeodeticMusings>`__.